agarciasoria/personal-website/content/about.md

 My academic path began with bachelor's degrees in both Mathematics and Physics, where I developed a strong foundation in analytical and quantitative reasoning.
 This dual focus allowed me to appreciate both the abstract beauty of mathematical structures and their concrete applications in the physical world.

 Driven by a desire to explore the deeper questions of reality, I pursued a Master's degree in Theoretical Physics.
-My research focused on [mention a specific area if you want, e.g., quantum field theory, general relativity, etc.].
+My research focused primarly on the AdS/CFT correspondence, particularly on how we can use higher-derivative gravities to study hydrodynamic and thermodynamic properties of strongly-coupled plasmas.

 ## My Philosophy on Education